kubetail-org/kubetail/README.md

 * Backend agent ([modules/agent](modules/agent))
 * Dashboard UI ([dashboard-ui](dashbord-ui))

 The CLI and backend components are written in Go and the Dashboard UI is a React-based static website.
+In production, the dashboard UI is packaged into the backend server and the CLI tool.

 To develop Kubetail, first create a Kubernetes dev cluster using a dev cluster tool that [works with Tilt](https://docs.tilt.dev/choosing_clusters#microk8s).
 To automate the process you can also use [ctlptl](https://github.com/tilt-dev/ctlptl) and one of the configs available in the [`hack/ctlptl`](hack/ctlptl) directory.
 For example, to create a dev cluster using [minikube](https://minikube.sigs.k8s.io/docs/) you can use this command: